Technology

 • Digital and AI eras have made automation adaptive, intelligent, and ubiquitous, extending far beyond physical manufacturing.

-• Throughout history, automation has driven productivity gains while raising recurring questions about labor displacement and human purpose.
+• Throughout history, automation has driven productivity gains while raising recurring questions about labor displacement and human purpose — and the human cost has consistently concentrated in the transition lag, not the technology itself.

 Conclusion